Find Trade Colleges

 $19,890 Avg Student Debt

-Our analysis found Eastern Washington University to be the most popular school for trade school students who want to pursue a bachelor’s degree in Washington.
-Cheney, Washington is the setting for this fairly large institution of higher learning.
-The public school handed out bachelor’s degrees to 2,202 students in 2021-2022.
+Our 2023 rankings named Eastern Washington University the most popular school in Washington for trade school students working on their bachelor’s degree.
+Located in Cheney, Washington, the fairly large public school handed out 2,202 bachelor’s degree awards in 2021-2022.

-Full-time students from Washington pay an average of $8,139 in tuition and fees if they choose to attend EWU.
-Out-of-state students pay an average of $26,499.
+Students from Washington who attend EWU full time pay an average of $8,139 in tuition and fees.
+Those students who come from outside the state pay an average of $26,499.
 By the time they get their bachelor’s degree, students from this school have racked up an average of $19,890 in student loans.
 Of those students who received their degree, 58% were women.

 #2